Deltares/QGIS-Tim/README.md

 <https://www.qgis.org/en/site/forusers/download.html>

 ### Method A: From the QGIS plugin database
-**NB** Due to ongoing developments new features and bug fixes might not be part of this release.
-Consider installation method B.

 1. Open QGIS.
 3. At the top, find the Plugins menu (\~sixth object in the menubar).
 4. Find \"Manage and Install plugins\" (\~first object in drop-down).